[ Printer Friendly Version ] [ Report Abuse ]

-I blanch, “Alice, I really don’t want to talk abou-” but she continues as though she can’t hear me
+I blanch.
+“Alice, I really don’t want to talk abou—” I begin to say, but she continues as though she can’t hear me.

-“I mean one minute, you’re thick as thieves, you spend every possible waking moment together, get along like a bloody house on fire and the next, you completely ignore him, stop talking to him, refuse to even look at him—everyone at school hated you for that you know.
-We could all see how cut up he was about it”
+“I mean one minute, you’re thick as thieves, and you spend every possible waking moment together, get along like a bloody house on fire, and the next, you completely ignore him, stop talking to him, refuse to even look at him—everyone at school hated you for that, you know.
+We could all see how cut up he was about it.”

 I can’t help it, I snort at that.

-“Oh yeah, I’m sure he was just devastated” I sneer sarcastically.
-She didn’t know the half of it.
-“I don’t know why you’re asking me then, you’ve obviously made up your mind –I’m the heartless bitch and he’s the poor victim.”
+“Oh yeah, I’m sure he was just devastated,” I sneer sarcastically.
+She doesn’t know the half of it.
+“I don’t know why you’re asking me then, you’ve obviously made up your mind.
+I’m the heartless bitch and he’s the poor victim.”

 He had moved on, so why was I stuck on something that had never even existed?
-Why was I allowing any man to make me feel so shit?
-I was Lily Evans damnit.
+Why was I allowing any man to make me feel so shitty?
+I was Lily Evans, dammit.
 It was his fucking loss.

 Funny how James had never mentioned her to me, not once, and we used to talk about literally everything.
 Was it a deliberate omission?
 Was he enamoured with her, even in those days?

 I took my time getting ready, dressing like the lady my mother had always pushed me to be.
-No more scraggly jumpers and frumpy tracksuit bottoms, gone was the ratty bun at the top of my head, instead my hair was glossy and pinned back.
+No more scraggly jumpers and frumpy tracksuit bottoms.
+Gone was the ratty bun at the top of my head, replaced by hair that was glossy and pinned back.

-“Do you think it’s too much?”
-I ask Alice, I rarely ever dressed up and the woman in the mirror, although beautiful and polished and refined looks nothing like myself.
-A blue wrap dress and a bit of lippy really can work wonders.
+“Do you think it’s too much,” I ask Alice.
+I rarely ever dressed up and the woman in the mirror, although beautiful, polished and refined, looks nothing like myself.

-“Yeah, but I don’t—they’ve all seen me at the last meeting and Sirius saw me at lunch – they know I don’t put that much effort in”
+“Yeah, but I don’t—they’ve all seen me at the last meeting and Sirius saw me at lunch.
+They know I don’t put in that much effort.”

-“You had your coat on both those times, its just your hair and makeup they’ll notice” Alice says exasperated, “besides, who cares, you’re doing this for you, and let me tell you if I could pull off that dress I most certainly would”.
+“You had your coat on both those times.
+It’s just your hair and makeup they’ll notice,” Alice says, exasperated.
+“Besides, who cares.
+You’re doing this for you, and let me tell you: if I could pull off that dress like you, I most certainly would.”

 I picked up my keys, my purse, my wand, grabbed Alice’s hand and we both apparated in unison to the manor.

-I caught Sirius’ eye and he winked from his seat across the room, Peter was sat with him.
+I caught Sirius’ eye and he winked from his seat across the room; Peter was sitting with him.
 There were three empty seats near them, presumably for Remus, James and Isobel.

 Okay, the nerves were back in full force.
 Forget butterflies, dragons felt like they were about to burst forth out of my stomach.

-The odd thing was, nobody was frightened, the mood wasn’t sombre.
-Instead there was a buzz, the murmuring was infectious, exciting—something had changed.
-The meeting wasn’t to arrange damage control from some calamity, no, this was something else entirely.
+The odd thing was, nobody was frightened, and the mood wasn’t sombre.
+Instead, there was a buzz, the murmuring was infectious, exciting—something had changed.
+The meeting wasn’t to arrange damage control from some calamity.
+No, this was something else entirely.

 Personally, I see no problem, but Dumbledore and several others around the room including McGonagall shake their heads.

-“Yes, unfortunately I agree, furthermore there are spies in the ministry—all ministry officials are being watched and all magical means of travel are being supervised” Dumbledore added,
+“Yes, unfortunately, I agree.
+Furthermore, there are spies in the ministry—all ministry officials are being watched and all magical means of travel are being supervised,” Dumbledore adds.